Steven-Grevera/ENC4265/Quick_Start_Guide.md

 ![#1](https://github.com/user-attachments/assets/960a5653-72aa-44ec-b377-c282f8025a2a)

 *Figure 1.
-Image of the search bar in windows 10 and also the windows button itself.
+Image of the search bar in windows 10 and also the windows button itself circled in red.
 Image by Steven Grevera.*

 2: Hold down shift on your keyboard as you click on “Restart”.